hiteshjoshi1/commands/aws_learn/aws_ebs_volumes.md

 # EBS - Elastic Block Store
 it is under EC2--> Volumes
-EBS will be in same Availability Instance as EC2.
+EBS will always be in same Availability Instance as the EC2.

 Virtual Hardisk on the cloud provided with EC2.
 Each EBS is automatically replicated within its Availability zones.